 Club Awards

-Potter_champ_awardsWorking Champion
+Working Champion

-The Champion Title is awarded to a dog who Achieves 3 Section E passes in the water, or 3 Level 4 passes in a cart one of which must have been achieved using unwheeled apparatus.
-Or, 5 level 4 passes in a wheeled cart at 3 separate locations.
+The Champion Title is awarded to a dog who achieves 3 Section E passes in the water, or 3 Level 4 passes in a cart, one of which must have been achieved using unwheeled apparatus.
+Or, 5 Level 4 passes in a wheeled cart at 3 separate locations.

 The title will appear as Ch(W) or Ch(D) after the dog’s name.

-Recipients will receive a Championship Sash at a working event and a trophy, certificate and badge will be presented at the AGM.
+Recipients will receive a Championship Sash at a working event, and a trophy, certificate and badge will be presented at the AGM.

 Distinction Award

+This will be awarded to a dog who passes all three Grades of the Achiever’s Award in water, draught, nosework, or all five in obedience.
 The title will appear as Dist followed by (W) (D) (NW) or (O) after the dog’s name.

-Recipients will receive a Distinction Rosette at a working event and their certificate and badge will be presented at the AGM.
+Recipients will receive a Distinction Rosette at a working event, and their certificate and badge will be presented at the AGM.

 Multi Pass

-multipass_badgesThe Club offers 3 levels of multi pass in Water, Draught and Achievers.
-Bronze for 5 passes , Silver For 8 passes and Gold for 10 passes.
-These also apply to veteran passes.
+The Club offers 3 levels of multi-pass in Water, Draught and Achiever’s.
+Bronze of 5 passes, Silver for 8 passes, and Gold for 10 passes.
+These also apply to Veteran passes.

 Recipients will receive their multi-pass certificate and multi-pass badge at our AGM.